claireaw/Tavern_Keeper/README.md

-A quick bot made over a weekend.
+A quick bot originally made over a weekend.

 Some stuff that should be done:
   * Fix bug related to purchasing items